My Favorite Home Town: 10 Reasons to Live in Flagstaff, Arizona

 If the weather is just right and eating outside is what you prefer, there are plenty of choices here in town.
 I've tried to cover them all (to date) and arrange them for you to make it easier for you to find what you're taste buds are looking for.

-A City That Values Green Living and Natural Foods
+10. Flagstaff Values Green Living and Natural Foods

 With three sizable natural food stores, a fourth dedicated to fresh produce, and two farmer's markets from May through October, as well as organic sections in the major grocery stores (and there are a lot of those here for a place of its size), there's plenty available for those who value that type of food.
-There are also co-ops available such as Bountiful Baskets and the "Here's To Health" Raw Milk Co-op (with yogurts, cheeses, and vegetables too).
+There are also co-ops available, such as Bountiful Baskets and the "Here's To Health" Raw Milk Co-op (with yogurts, cheeses, and vegetables too).

 Through its Sustainability Program, Flagstaff also offers curbside and drop-off recycling, promotes energy conservation and rebates, hosts several community gardens around town, and runs programs to promote and facilitate the use of solar energy.

-Coconino County, of which Flagstaff is a part, has its own Sustainable Building Program, with resources, educational programs, and a citizens advisory committee related and dedicated to green building.
+Coconino County, of which Flagstaff is a part, even has its own Sustainable Building Program, with resources, educational programs, and a citizens advisory committee related and dedicated to green building.

 If you'll be building a new home or business in Flagstaff or remodeling an existing one, you'll find a number of highly recommended green builders in the area who, for example, specialize in Energy Star certified construction and straw bale construction.